dennismoha/docker-images-containers-notes/docker-volumes/Readme.md

 The `docker volume inspect` command allows you to view detailed information about a Docker volume.
 This includes metadata such as the volume name, driver, mount point, and options.
 To inspect a volume named "my_volume", you would run:

+NB: when you run this command, the <b>mountpoint</b> path is a path on the docker virtual machine and not your host machine

 ```bash
 docker volume inspect my_volume
 ```